ciwei100000/mpv/DOCS/man/vf.rst

         Set the display aspect ratio of the video frame.
 This is a float, but values such as ``[16:9]`` can be passed too (``[...]`` for quoting to prevent the option parser from interpreting the ``:`` character).

+    ``<force-scaler=auto|zimg|sws>``
+        Force a specific scaler backend, if applicable.
+This is a debug option and could go away any time.

+    ``<alpha=auto|straight|premul>``
+        Set the kind of alpha the video uses.
+Undefined effect if the image format has no alpha channel (could be ignored or cause an error, depending on how mpv internals evolve).
+Setting this may or may not cause downstream image processing to treat alpha differently, depending on support.
+With ``convert`` and zimg used, this will convert the alpha. libswscale and other FFmpeg components completely ignore this.

 ``lavfi=graph[:sws-flags[:o=opts]]``
     Filter video using FFmpeg's libavfilter.